Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Exceptional Success:** The spoof lasts for a number of nights equal to the Lynx's Blood Potency, and may be dismissed at any time.

--**Prerequisite:** Majesty 2, Obfuscate 2 (This devotions also costs 4xp instead of the normal 2xp for Web Devotions)
+This devotions also costs 4xp

 ***